Maharshi45/Data-Structure/README.md

 * After the first merge, we will have bunch of 2-element sorted arrays
 * Then merge those sorted arrays(left/right siblings) to end up with a bunch of 4-element sorted arrays
 * Repeat until you have a single sorted array

+## Quick sort
+* Divide and conquer algorithm
+* Recursive algorithm
+* Uses a pivot element to partition the array into two parts
+* Elements < pivot to its left, elements > pivot to its right
+* Pivot will then be in its correct sorted position
+* Process is now repeated for the left array and right array
+* Eventually, every element has been the pivot, so every element will be in its correct sorted position
+* As with merge sort, we'll end up partitioning the array into a series of 1-element arrays
+* Does this in-place(unlike merge sort)
+* In-place algorithm
+* O(nlogn) - base 2.
+We're repeatedly partitioning the array into 2 halves
+* Unstable algorithm

+## Counting sort
+* Makes assumptions about the data
+* Doesn't use comparisons
+* Counts the number of occurrences of each value
+* Only works with non-negative discrete values(cant work with floats, strings)
+* Values must be within a specific range
+* Not an in-place algorithm
+* O(n) - can achieve this because we're making assumption about the data
+* If we want the sort to be stable, we have to do some extra steps